 In the second target below I shot single action, in other words cocking the hammer manually with my thumb and releasing the cocked hammer with the trigger “cowboy style”.
 With the lighter pull and shorter release my group tightened up nicely.
 It almost seemed like I knew what I was doing.
 That’s the one I’ll show my friends.

-After that I let loose with the Magnum loads.
-I will say the difference in recoil was immediately noticeable but again, it was not unpleasant.
+After that I dug in with the Magnum loads.
+I will say the difference in recoil was immediately noticeable but again, it was definitely not unpleasant.
 Aside from a more robust “push” the major difference was an increase in barrel rise so it took a little more time to settle back on the target for the next shot.

 There are tons of reliable and accurate polymer wonder guns, but not many will be handed down and treated like heirlooms.
 That’s how I look at guns like the GP100.
 It not only shoots well but it has that timeless look and feel that makes it a keeper.
 It’s a classic.

 |• Ruger GP100|

 |• Capacity: 6|

 • MSRP: $899